-Today we discuss the best practices to help fight rising food prices to give food truck owners the ability to maintain or even improve your profit margins.
+Today we discuss the best practices to help fight rising food prices.
+Will will give food truck owners the ability to maintain or even improve your profit margins.

 If you’ve spent any time watching the recent national economic trends (and I always suggest every food truck owner should), you will have noticed some disturbing figures.
-Those figures are showing that the prices of food products such as meat, produce as well as a whole grocery list full of food items are up dramatically this year and are projected to get even higher.
+They show that the prices of food products such as meat, produce as well as a whole grocery list full of food items are up dramatically this year and are projected to get even higher.

 Here are 5 tactics used by many of the most successful and profitable food trucks.
 If you aren’t currently using them, now is the perfect time to retool and improve your food cost control systems.

-Don’t over buy.
+- Don’t over buy.
 Buy just what you think you’ll actually use on a given day.
-This will reduce waste and improve portioning, as employees won’t think they have an endless supply to use.
+This will reduce waste and improve portioning.
+Why?
+This is simple, because employees won’t think they have an endless supply to use.
 Weekly head count historical data should be reviewed to know how much you sell from location to location throughout the year.

 Maintain Your Already Narrow Margins

-Ultimately, when food costs go up for food truck owners, you have three options to maintain your already narrow margins.
+Ultimately, when food costs go up for food truck owners, you have three options to maintain narrow margins.

-1) Do more to control your food costs
+- Do more to control your food costs.